 T-shirts.
 These laws are enforced by local authorities.
 Women not adhering

-to requisite dress standards may be subject to detention and other penalties.
+to required dress standards may be subject to detention and other penalties.

 Close contact between unmarried men and women (especially non-Muslims and Muslims) is prohibited and de facto relationships are illegal.
-The penalties for breaching these laws are severe.
+There are severe penalties for breaching these laws.

-Photography near military or government buildings and installations, critical civil infrastructure and public demonstrations is strictly prohibited and could result in arrest.
+Photography near military or government buildings and installations, critical civil infrastructure and public demonstrations is strictly prohibited and can result in arrest.

 Encouraging the conversion of Muslims to another religion and behaviour considered to offend Islam may be subject to serious sanction under Iranian law.